ldclakmal/ballerina-http-test-suite/README.md

 This is an HTTP test suite which contains guide and all resources to execute performance tests for Ballerina in a local machine or VM.

 ### Resources
-- [Ballerina](https://ballerina.io) samples for a backend, client and gateway
 - [JMeter](https://jmeter.apache.org/) scrips
 - [Netty](https://netty.io/) backend
 - Sample JSON payloads

-### Compatibility

-**Ballerina version:** Swan Lake Beta 1

 ## Setup

-First you have to create 3 instances (VMs / Physical Machines) for JMeter, Ballerina and Netty.
+First you have to create 3 instances (VMs/Physical Machines) for JMeter, Ballerina and Netty.
 Alternatively, you can run all in single instance.

 ### JMeter